 The current administration has also been actively working to build dams in the Himalayan upper levels of the Ganga River in recent years.
 Concerns arise among experts that hydroelectric projects may negatively impact the flow of the Ganga.

-As of 2019, 1,000 dams in the Ganga watershed were impeding the rivers’ ability to flow freely and causing the continuous flow.
+As of 2019, 1,000 dams in the Ganga watershed were impeding the river’s ability to flow freely and causing continuous flow.
 Tributaries of Ganga: However, the issues remain unanswered when dams start to take on symbolic meaning in the development discourse.
 Continuous water flow requires careful consideration of the latest hydroelectric developments, particularly relying on the significant tributaries of the Ganga.

-Q5.
 Which is the largest tributary of the Ganga?

-Ans.
 The Yamuna River is the biggest tributary of the Ganga.
 It starts its journey from the Yamunotri Glacier in Uttarakhand and winds its way through bustling cities like Delhi and Agra, eventually joining the Ganga at Prayagraj (formerly known as Allahabad).

-Q6.
-How many tributaries are of the Ganga?
+How many tributaries are there in Ganga?